-LUS has established internal policy/procedures that comply with testing and maintenance requirements set forth by NERC standards.
-LUS' policy is for SMEs to perform periodic review of the Policies, Guidelines, and Procedures (PGPs) internal policy/procedures in order to keep the testing and maintenance practices in line with changing standards.
+LUS established internal procedures that comply with testing and maintenance requirements set forth by NERC standards.
+LUS' policy is for SMEs to perform periodic review of the internal procedures and the NERC Reliability Standard Audit Worksheets (RSAWS) in order to keep the testing and maintenance practices in line with changing standards.
+LUS is also developing internal controls to assist with reasonable assurance to achieve effective compliance with regulations by reducing the organizational risk of noncompliance.